dakshdesai00/ES114-Assignments/Lab4/blog/Readme.md

 </script>
 ```

-This code prints a simple output on the webpage.
-The `document` object allows Python to interact with the HTML DOM and update content dynamically.
+This code prints a simple output on webpage.
+Just like previous example we use the PyScript tag to write a python code inside HTML document.
+We import document from the PyScript  which allows Python to interact with the HTML Document Object Model (DOM).
+It enables Python code to manipulate HTML elements, read values, and update the content dynamically.

 ![Dom Rendering](1+2=3.png)